 It is a historical irony that what was internationally recognized as an indisputable Jewish right nearly a century ago has become a foremost denigration of this very right.

 In 1922 the League of Nations, the UN's predecessor, endorsed the 1917 Balfour Declaration on the creation of a Jewish national home in Palestine and tasked Britain with facilitating this goal.
 It was taken for granted that the biblical areas of Judea and Samaria, the bedrock of Jewish statehood from time immemorial, would be part of that prospective national home (or, rather, state).
-Indeed, the mandate given to Britain even included the vast territory east of the Jordan River, or Transjordan as it was known at the time (it is now the Hashemite Kingdom of Jordan).
+Indeed, the mandate given to Britain even included the vast territory east of the Jordan River (formerly Transjordan and currently known as the Hashemite Kingdom of Jordan).

 Given the impregnability of the Jewish ancestral attachment to these territories, let alone their vitality for Israel's security needs, Jerusalem urgently needs a new argument to counter today's dominant paradigm whereby the Jewish West Bank communities are the harbingers of either a binational state – something Israeli Jews wouldn't accept – or one-sided Jewish rule in the West Bank, which Palestinians, the international community, and many Israelis cannot accept.
 In order to accomplish this, a third option attractive to both Israel and the international community must be devised, one that defends Jewish communities in the West Bank as the kernel of a tolerant and pluralistic Palestinian state.